open-telemetry/oteps/text/trace/0205-messaging-semantic-conventions-context-propagation.md

 parent/child relationships or links.
 All the examples assume that context information for a given message is propagated from the producer to the consumer.

-However, this is not a trivial assumption, and it is not easily accomodated by existing established context propagation mechanisms.
+However, this is not a trivial assumption, and it is not easily accommodated by existing established context propagation mechanisms.
 Those mechanism propagate context on a per-request basis, whereas the messaging semantic conventions assume that context is propagated on a per-message basis.
 This means, that